RadicalxChange/www/src/site/privacy-policy.md

 If you would like to receive our newsletter, your information goes through MailChimp, which is the Data Processor for that activity.

-#### Cookies
+#### Analytics

-Google Analytics may store cookies to perform its services.
-Google is the Data Processor for that activity.
+We use [Fathom Analytics](https://usefathom.com/) to anonymously track site usage.
+We cannot track the activity of any single user.
+We only use collected data to prioritize improvements to our site.

 #### Embedded content from other websites